Lawrence Grown Founder, Lead Designer

 Mike Metal Fabricator

-Metro was happy to add Mike to the shop team in 2013.
-His prior experience includes several years in lighting fabrication at Classic Illumination and Lightspann.
+Mike has been an invaluable part of our shop team since 2013.
+His prior experience includes a decade in lighting fabrication at Classic Illumination, 2000 Degrees, and Lightspann.

 Alex Glass Blower